-6.6 To Adjust the Main Oven Door Catch Keep
+6.6 To Adjust an Oven Door Catch Keep

-Open the oven door, and slacken off the locknut at the base of the keep (Fig. 11.9).

-Screw in or out as required until the required fit is obtained.
-Retighten the locking nut.
+Open the oven door, slacken off the locknut at the base of the keep, and screw in or out as required until the required fit is obtained.
+Retighten the locking nut (Fig. 9.11).

-6.7 To Replace an Oven Door Seal
+6.7 To Change an Oven Door Seal

 Open the oven door.
-The seal has small hooks that hold it in place by locating into holes in the rear door face on the main oven and oven front face on tall oven.
-At the corner, pull the seal diagonally away from the door centre until the hook is released (Fig. 11.10).
+The seal is held in place by small hooks on the rear face.
+At the corner, pull the seal diagonally away from the door centre until that hook is released (Fig. 9.12).
 Proceed to the next hook and release it in a similar way, and so on.

-You can use force if the hooks are stiff, as the old seal will be discarded.
-Carefully lift away the inner back.
-Reassemble in reverse order making sure that the four screws and washers are fully tightened.
+Use force if the hooks are stiff, as the old seal will be discarded.